cjstreet/BikeSharing/README.md

 As we begin to build our dashboard, consider our main objective: we want to show investors the most important relevant data so that they will support the Des Moines bike-sharing business.

 want to learn how the Citi Bike program works during the month of August in New York City.

+Select your questions.
+During this step, you'll consider which results you want to share with your audience.
+What do they want to see?
+How can we use that information to make their decision-making process easier?
+Execute independent research.
+You'll need to look at other relevant pieces of information to build a bigger picture.
+Search other sources to find information that will make your visualization more powerful.
+Craft your Tableau story.
+This is when you create your story, primarily from worksheets and other visuals, with descriptions for each of them.
+Create a written analysis.
+The written analysis is intended to provide additional insight into what we're trying to convey to our audience.
+This is a good place to add extra detail so that everyone can get on the same page.